Some of my favourite *go-to* blogs, online sources and experts (in alphabetical order):

 WANNA DIALOGUE?
 I mean REALLY dialogue?

-Then check out GMO SkeptiForum, a online Facebook forum that critically examines the issues (science, policy, ethics, legal, etc) around GMOs.
-The Forum is extremely well-moderated and is OPEN to anyone willing to engage in rational and reasoned discussions.
+Check out GMO SkeptiForum, a online Facebook forum that critically examines the issues (science, policy, ethics, legal, etc) around GMOs.

 Studies that attest to the safety of GE crops and GM foods: